miklevin/MikeLev.in/_posts/2023-04-09-let-me-show-you-how-to-get-how-to-get-to-wonderland.md

 headline: Discovering the Wonders of Linux, Python, Vim & Git (LPvg) Toolset
 description: I embarked on a journey to learn the Linux, Python, vim & git (LPvg) toolset, even though I was tempted to pursue the full web stack or Macromedia/Adobe Flash development.
 After coming to terms with the fact that I was wrong about vim not actually being terrible, I decided to learn it in pieces, starting with daily journaling.
 You can too.
 It's so worth it.
 keywords: Linux, Python, Vim, Git, Web Development, Web Stack, Macromedia, Adobe Flash, User Interface, Tech, Journaling, JupyterLab, Linux-hosted
-categories: journaling, jupyterlab, linux, git, python, vim, web development
+categories: git, linux, python, jupyterlab, vim, web development, journaling
 layout: post
 ---